 - Available Credit

-They will also tell you where you stand with respect to each factor.
+They will also tell you where you stand concerning each factor.

 Below the factors, they share ideas for what you can improve.
 I suspect they compare you with others that share your “credit score bucket” and see how you deviate.